sibyllinesoft/agent-hacking/README.md

 ## Customising providers

 Bifrost reads `bifrost.config.json` at startup.
-Swap `openrouter` for any other provider that implements the Anthropics API, adjust model lists, or add multiple providers with weighting.
+You can swap `openrouter` for other providers and adjust model lists.
 Secrets can be supplied through environment variables or Docker secrets; the entrypoint automatically falls back to `OPENROUTER_API_KEY` for both `ANTHROPIC_API_KEY` and `CLAUDE_API_KEY` if they are unset.

 To override Bifrost flags at runtime, set `BIFROST_EXTRA_ARGS` in `docker-compose.yaml` (for example `--profile debug`).